AnthonyLloyd/CsCheck/README.md

 - Automatic shrinking.
 Gen classes are composable with no need for Arb classes.
 So less boilerplate.
 - Random testing and shrinking can run in parallel.
 This and PCG make it very fast.
 - Shrunk cases report the seed so they can be rerun.
-Any failure can easily be reproduced.
+Simpler examples can easily be reproduced.
 - Shrinking can be repeated to give simpler cases for high dimensional problems.

 ### Examples